pablocael/handwritten-number-generator/README.md

 Dependencies
 ----------------------

+This package was build with a minimalist paradigm, trying to avoid bloatware package dependency.

+Dependencis are the following:

+- numpy >= 1.21.2

+	Necessary to perform array processing and mathematical operations This package requires 93M of space.

+- pytest >= 6.2.5

+	Necessary to perform unit tests
+	This package requires 1.9M of space.

+- argparse >= 1.4.0

+	Argparse is used to handle input arguments in a more high level, scalable and organized fashion.
+	This package requires just a few KB of free space.

+- Pillow >= 8.3.2

+	Necessary to save images in proper format.
+	This package requires 11M of space.

 Usage
 ----------------------

 #### 1. Generating a handwritten number a sequence from command line:

 Example:

 ```py
 generate-numbers-sequence --sequence=12345678 --min-spacing=5 --max-spacing=8 --image-width=200
 ```